joaoloboguerraneto/joaolgn1985/README.md

 You can reach me via my website at www.rhavis.tech.

-You can follow us repo https://github.com/rhavistech.
+You can follow our repository with tech talk and new technologies https://github.com/rhavistech.

 It's a pleasure to meet you.